ritish-behera/VSD-PhysicalDesign/README.md

   In this report, I have documented all my learnings as part of completion of "VSD-Physical design through opensource tools" workshop as well as tried to add a small contribution towards the community which I hope will be helpful for new learners.

 ## Objective
-The following workshop involved the complete RTL to GDSII design flow of a RISC-V procesor architecture considering all the steps from logic or RTL synthesis, static timing analysis, DFT to floorplan, placement, CTS, routing, physical verification as well as sign-off of the chip through the openLANE ASIC design flow.Skywater 130nm PDK is used for all the model libraries.
+The following workshop involved the complete RTL to GDSII design flow of a RISC-V processor architecture considering all the steps- RTL synthesis, static timing analysis, DFT, floorplan, placement, CTS, routing, physical verification as well as sign-off of the chip through the openLANE ASIC design flow with the Skywater 130nm PDK for all model libraries.

 ![Screenshot (1586)Cropped](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a3b1d2b0-53e9-4f7d-ad24-76d5da502d64)